 Competition between children

 Recognizable?
 The life of a family is not always about roses.
 That is not the case with anyone; you are no exception to this.
-A fierce competition can sometimes erupt in families with several kids.
-Brothers and sisters who cannot air or see each other.
+Fierce competition can sometimes erupt in families with several kids.
+Brothers and sisters cannot air or see each other.
 The reason can be found in many corners and varies from jealousy to rooster behavior and from age difference to clashing characters.

 They can get intensely angry, brothers.
 Fraternal rivalry ranges from virtue areas and minor bullying to fraternal competition.
 The battle of the fittest, defending male honor or a fight for mommy.
 As a parent, it is important to adhere to ‘we will share everything’ as a motto and, above all, not to get carried away in the fight.
 Of course correct excessive behavior.